 Applying ice

-Wrap an ice pack in a towel and rest it gently against the eye for 10 minutes at a time, with at least 20 minutes between each application.
+Wrap an ice pack in a towel and rest it gently against the eye for 10 to 20 minutes at a time, with at least 20 minutes between each application.
 This will help reduce immediate swelling.

 Never apply ice or an ice pack directly to the skin, as it can cause skin damage.